dorjear/jr-fullstack-ai-exercise/ex08-speech-demo-be-dotnet/README.md

 ## TODOs:
 Update the /upload and /translate endpoint to use openai as the service provide.
-Refer to the TODO: comments
+Refer to the // Implementation comments